hoangdesu/Alien-Invasion-Pygame/NOTES.md

     -> storing in files: txt file, json: READ + PARSE -> database system: MySQL
     -> store in a py file: module: can just import and use directly

+4/2
+- High score DONE
+- Save high score (if current score > high score) back to json when the game restarts

+- Implement the level function